 New York University.
 His major interests are air, space, and

-Bill authored The Survival Imperative: Using Space to Protect Earth, The Alliance To Rescue Civilization: A Lunar Base For Planetary Defense, By Any Means Necessary: America’s Secret Air War, This New Ocean: The Story of the First Space Age, Exploring Space: Voyages in the Solar System and Beyond, Deep Black: Space Espionage and National Security, Richthofen: A True History of the Red Baron and coauthored Critical Mass: The Dangerous Race for Superweapons in a Fragmenting World.
+Bill authored The Asteroid Threat: Defending Our Planet From Deadly Near-Earth Objects, The Survival Imperative: Using Space to Protect Earth, The Alliance To Rescue Civilization: A Lunar Base For Planetary Defense, By Any Means Necessary: America’s Secret Air War, This New Ocean: The Story of the First Space Age, Exploring Space: Voyages in the Solar System and Beyond, Deep Black: Space Espionage and National Security, Richthofen: A True History of the Red Baron and coauthored Critical Mass: The Dangerous Race for Superweapons in a Fragmenting World.

 In 2001, the minor planet #9930 was named Billburrows in his honor by the International Astronomical Union (IAU).
 He won the 1998 American Astronautical Society Eugene M. Emme Astronautical Literature Award for The New Ocean, was Contributing Editor for Air & Space/Smithsonian magazine, won the 1992 Golden Dozen Teaching Award from New York University, the 1991 Aviation and Space Writers Association Premier Award for Space Coverage, and the 1977 Sigma Delta Chi Award for Service to Journalism Education.

 Bill earned a B.A. (with honors) in Government in 1960 and a M.A. in International Relations in 1962, both from Columbia University.
 He is a member of the American Association for the Advancement of Science, New York Academy of Sciences, and National Association of Science Writers.